AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 try filtering by `Create Date` or matching on the download list.
 Then follow the instructions above for `Join Fields`, but only select the fields that are already in the footprints

+- mosaic does not need to be edited for updates to existing tile
+- new source tiles will need to be added to the mosaic
+  - see instructions above, including updating the overviews.
+- See the readme files for the IFSAR mosaics (X:\Extras\AKR\Statewide\DEM\SDMI_IFSAR\_README) for details on how to update the overviews without regenerating all the overviews (to minimize the burden on robocopy)

 ### Update repo/PDS documentation